UI-Research/mobility-from-poverty/README.md

     -   git push origin [issue branch name] will push committed changes up to the GitHub branch.
 7. To contribute to the `main` branch, put in a Pull Request.
 Tag your assigned reviewer (@reviewer).
 Briefly describe what the PR does.
-8. Aaron R. Williams will review and incorporate changes into the `main` branch.
-He may ask you to make changes. **For Urban employees only, please reach out to the "umf-mobilitymetrics3" slack channel if you have questions.**
+8. All code will go through a code review process with an assigned reviewer.
+After a succesful review, the changes will be pulled into the `main` branch.
+Reviewers may ask you to make changes. **For Urban employees only, please reach out to the "umf-mobilitymetrics3" slack channel if you have questions.**

 # Data Standards